naomit9/animal-santuary-db/README.md

 -----

 ### FEATURE 2:
-The animal sanctuary is open to the public within certain hours,excluding certain holidays.
+The animal sanctuary is open to the public within certain hours, excluding certain holidays.
 How can we generate a calendar that shows when the sanctuary is open?

+#### PROBLEM STATEMENT
+The lack of a systemic and automated approach to communicate the open hours to the public leads to inconvenience and dissatisfaction.
+The challenge is to generate a calendar showcasing the sanctuary's opening hours while accounting for the holidays.
+The goal is to make this information more reliable and accessible to the public to enhance their experiences.

+#### OPERATING HOURS TABLE
+**This table stores information about days of the week and the opening and closing time at the sanctuary**
+* _Columns_:
+    * `days` (VARCHAR Primary Key)
+    * `open_time` (TIME NOT NULL)
+    * `close_time` (TIME NOT NULL)

+#### HOLIDAYS TABLE
+**This table stores information about the Ontario Statutory Holidays when the sanctuary is closed**
+* _Columns_:
+    * `holiday_date` (DATE Primary Key)
+    * `holiday_name` (VARCHAR NOT NULL)